WHATS HOT

 The Benefits of Sugar Substitutes During

-When it comes to their diets, pregnant are often very cautious.
+When it comes to their , pregnant are often very cautious.
 And rightfully so, given that most food now contains chemicals, preservatives, and other unnatural substances.
 Recently, there’s been extra scrutiny on sugar substitutes and their potential effects on pregnant women, thanks to a misconceptions floating around.

 There are a few alternative ways to avoid the side effects of sugar during .
 One way is to use artificial sweeteners; however, these also come with their own set of side effects.
 In particular, Saccharin has been linked to placental problems and, in extreme cases, cancer.